Rsyslog

 support for different module outputs, flexible configuration options and adds features such as using TCP for transport.

-The official RSYSLOG website defines the utility as "the rocket-fast system for log processing".
+The official RSYSLOG website defines the utility as "the Rocket-fast SYStem for LOG processing pipelines".

 Protocol

 Rsyslog uses the standard BSD syslog protocol, specified in RFC 3164.
 As the text of RFC 3164 is an informational description and not a standard, various incompatible extensions of it emerged.
 Rsyslog supports many of these extensions.
 The format of relayed messages can be customized.

 The most important extensions of the original protocol supported by rsyslog are: